pachyderm/docs/content/2.5.x/reference/helm-values/deploy-target.md

 ## About

-`deployTarget` defines where you're deploying pachyderm; this is typically located at the top of your values.yaml file.
+The Deploy Target section defines where you're deploying pachyderm; this is typically located at the top of your values.yaml file.

 ## Values